 ACE Expert Certification Program, Level 6

 Arista’s view of what defines an Expert is a forward thinking approach, moving away from the current focus, which is too much on CLI configuration tasks, and moving to a model which matches what our customers and the industry expects in the near future.
-The ACE Expert program gives employers security in knowing they are hiring lead engineers who not only have sound knowledge but can effortlessly assess problems and implement creative design and architecture solutions.
+The ACE Expert certifications program gives employers security in knowing they are hiring lead engineers who not only have sound knowledge but can effortlessly assess problems and implement creative design and architecture solutions.
 Arista boldly deviates from the market standard which simply offers exams designed to make engineers focus their studies around mastering tricky and obscure requirements that are, in reality, unwanted in a production environment.

-Engineers begin their Expert journey with ACE:L6.
+Engineers begin their Expert certifications journey with ACE:L6.
 This is a practical design and review board.
 There are no prerequisites to take the L6 exam, however we encourage engineers coming from other vendor expert programs to carefully review the course details in ACE:L3-L5 to ensure they understand the differences in our approaches on best practice with core Data Center, Campus, Service Provider and Automation concepts.

 The engineer will be given a scenario shaped in the form of an RFP request from a customer; they will then assume the lead architect position in answering the RFP.